 Bachelor of Science (BS): Hospitality Management Degree Overview

 A Bachelor of Science (B.S.) in Hospitality Management program prepares students for a variety of management careers in the hotel, travel and food service industries.
 Get information about the practical opportunities and core classes included in these programs.
-Also, read about career statistics and what options exist to advance education.
+Also, read about career statistics and continuing education options.

 The coursework investigates event management, business law, hospitality accounting and hospitality information systems.
 Liberal arts courses, such as history, mathematics, foreign language and social science, are typically included in the curriculum.
 Elective courses may be offered in travel and tourism management or gaming operations.
 Programs may offer co-op or internship opportunities, where students can gain experience in sales, public relations, catering, marketing and hotel operations.
 Additional courses students may find within the bachelor's program include: